cbosoft/wwsd/README.md

 Configuration
 -------------
 ### Rules
-The config file is looked for in $HOME/.config/wwsd/config.json by default, this can be overridden by using the commandline option '--config-file=<config-file>'.
+The config file is looked for in $HOME/.config/wwsd/config.json by default, this can be overridden by using the commandline option `--config-file=<config-file>`.
 Config file is a json file (sort of: it will be evaluated by python, so it is python, but its easier to refer to it as JSON).
 Rules specify which parameter (from the result of `i3-msg -t get_workspaces`) to use to decide the wallpaper.

 Valid parameters are: